Emerging threats

 The April 2025 M&S cyberattack continues to make headlines and has reinforced the need for organisations to invest in developing cyber incident response and crisis management plans that align with a comprehensive resilience strategy.
 The attack has reportedly cost the retailer more than £1 billion, affected their reputation with customers, and brought into question their ability to manage business continuity disruptions.

-This is just one example of how the absence of robust incident preparedness and response planning can amplify the impact of a cyberattack, turning a manageable security breach into a full-blown crisis with significant financial loss, operational disruption, and reputational damage.
-It underscores the critical importance of having up-to-date and tested incident response and crisis management plans as a core part of your organisation’s resilience strategy.
+The absence of robust incident preparedness and response planning can amplify the impact of a cyberattack, turning a manageable security breach into a full-blown crisis with significant financial loss, operational disruption, and reputational damage.
+It underscores the critical importance of having up-to-date and tested incident response and crisis management plans as a core component of your organisation’s resilience strategy.

 The M&S incident serves as a reminder that even well-established organisations are vulnerable if their cyber resilience capabilities are untested.
 It's not enough to just have a policy or framework in place — organisations must prioritise practical preparedness: realistic scenario testing, clearly defined roles and responsibilities, and documented escalation pathways.